PjgZSK/note/notes.md

             - *jəri*

 - grammar
+    - *the rules about how words change their form and combine with other words to make sentences*
+    - word form
         - pronoun(pro noun)
             - who, which, what
         - noun
         - adverb(ad verb)
             - up
         - verb
         - auxiliary verb
             - do
         - modal verb
             - will, would, can
         - adjective
         - preposition
             - to, as
         - conjunction
         - determiner
             - either, what
         - predeterminer
+    - how words combine with other words
+        - predeterminer determiner (adj noun) (noun noun)
+            - *our innovative game development team to create an immersive anime mobile tactics game*
+                - break down
+                    - *our innovative game development team*
+                        - *our*                 determiner
+                        - *innovative game*     adj + noun -> noun
+                        - *development team*    noun + noun
+                    - *an immersive anime tactics game*
+                        - *an*                  determiner
+                        - *immersive anime*     adj + noun -> noun
+                        - *tactics game*        noun + noun

 - grammar examples
     - as(proposition)